testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

 ## Jumping with a model

-Fresh from our success with movement detection and boundary collision, let's now convert the classical [`move jump`](https://github.com/testflows/Examples/blob/main/SuperMario/tests/move_jump.py) test to use our behavior model in [`move jump with model`](https://github.com/testflows/Examples/blob/main/SuperMario/tests/move_jump_with_model.py):
+Fresh from our success with movement and boundary validation, let's test jumping.
+The [`move jump`](https://github.com/testflows/Examples/blob/main/SuperMario/tests/move_jump_with_model.py) with model test is just as simple as our right and left movement tests:

 ```python
 @TestScenario